Home / Artwork / Reproductions

 Vermeer's "Girl with a Pearl Earring" is one of my favourite paintings, and I had the opportunity to delve into the techniques of the Old Masters in oil painting classes with Canada's master painter, Paul Chizik.

-I began by preparing my canvas with a toned ground of earthy raw umber.
-This neutral base was crucial for accurately judging colours and values.
-Next, I established the major forms, values, and light distribution with a monochrome underpainting in burnt sienna.
-I meticulously rendered the girl's face, ensuring the anatomy was precise for the subsequent layers.
+I began by preparing my canvas with a toned ground of earthy raw umber, a neutral base crucial for accurately judging colours and values.
+Next, I established the major forms, values, and light distribution with a monochrome underpainting in burnt sienna, meticulously rendering the girl's face to ensure precise anatomy for the subsequent layers.

 Note: Canadian copyright laws permit sales of reproductions following 70 years after the artist’s death.